barduinor/box-workshop-python/workshops/file_representations/file_representations.md

 [Document_(Powerpoint)_pptx.pdf](./img/Document_(Powerpoint)_pptx.pdf)

-## Get text representation
+## Generate representations
-Text representations may take a while to be extracted, or may even not be available on the account you're using, for example if you're using a free account.
+Representations may not always be available.

 Let's create a method that lists the status for a certain representation for all files in a folder:
 ```python